Espresso-Aficionados/website/recommendations/coffee-scales.md

 - [Aliexpress](https://www.aliexpress.com/item/3256804869202996.html)

 #### **TIMEMORE Basic 2.0 ($40-60USD)**
-The timemore basic 2.0 is one of the best non-Bluetooth scales on the market if you want to track the flow rate.
+The timemore basic 2.0 is a good option if you want to track the flow rate.
 This is because, unlike the K112 or older timemore scales, the basic 2.0 has a separate display that can show the flow rate without covering the timer.
 This allows you to use the flow rate without compromising another feature.
-Like the mhw3bomber formula smart scale, it is quite large for an espresso scale so make sure it can fit on the driptray of your machine before buying.
-Also comes with the auto timer smart mode.
+Like the mhw3bomber formula smart scale, it is very large and around the limit for what could be used as an espresso scale so make sure it can fit on the drip tray of your machine before buying.
 ##### Specs:
 - Size: 152mm x 130mm x 26mm
 - Weight Range: 0.5g - 2000g in 0.1g increments